Internal Audio ADC Card

 Most electronic engineers out there are trained in digital technology – it’s sexy, current, fast moving and it’s where the jobs are.
 Sadly before the SRC, an ADC is an analogue device, which a lot of folk just don’t get.
 Most commercial ADC s use analogue circuitry straight out of the semiconductor manufacturers data sheet.
 They work fine, but if you know your analogue, they can work better.

-Thankfully Crookwood are analogue engineers, who’ve learn digital, rather than the other way around, so our analogue circuitry is very good, and we pay proper attention to power supplies, clocks, passives and grounding.
+Thankfully Crookwood are analogue engineers, who’ve learned digital, rather than the other way around, so our analogue circuitry is very good, and we pay proper attention to power supplies, clocks, passives and grounding.

 The End Result